gusshaffer/weather_scraper_service/README.md

 # weather_scraper_service
-A service to scrape weather data from weather.gov and serve it via and API
+A service to scrape weather data from weather.gov and serve it via an API

 ## Operations
 To run this service: